 Organisation - The Company also operates through the boards of directors of subsidiary and associated companies with clear reporting lines and delegation of powers.
-The Company's Chairman is also the Chairman of all the Company's subsidiaries, with the exception of MSV Life p.l.c. where he is a member of the board of directors.
+The Middlesea Chairman is also kept informed on the operations of the subsidiary companies either by sitting directly on the respective Boards or through the other company directors.